Uber bets on holiday travel demand to forecast strong fourth quarter

 "This trend continued into the fourth quarter as we achieved all-time highs in October for overall trips and gross bookings, driven by strength across both mobility and delivery."

-Gross bookings, or the total dollar value earned from its services, is expected to be between $36.5 billion to $37.5 billion in the last three months of the year compared with expectations of $36.31 billion.
+Gross bookings, or the total dollar value earned from its services, is expected to be between $36.5 billion to $37.5 billion compared with expectations of $36.31 billion.

-The company's core profit topped expectations for the third quarter, but its revenue growth missed estimates.
-Uber said certain accounting changes related to how it recognizes revenue impacted growth at its combined mobility and delivery businesses by eight percentage points.
+Rival Lyft LYFT.O has cut ride-sharing prices this year to boost its market share.
+But analysts said the strategy has had little impact on Uber, whose business includes a sprawling food-delivery operation.

+Lyft's shares were up 1.6%.
+The company will report earnings on Wednesday.

-Revenue rose 11%, its slowest since the March 2021 quarter, to $9.29 billion, missing analysts' average estimate of $9.52 billion.
-The rate compares to a more than 14% growth in the prior quarter and a 70% surge a year earlier.
+Revenue rose 11% to $9.29 billion , but missed analysts' average estimate of $9.52 billion.
+This is compared to a more than 14% growth in the prior quarter and a 70% surge a year ago.

-Adjusted core profit was $1.09 billion compared to expectations of $1.02 billion.
+Adjusted core profit of $1.09 billion beat expectations of $1.02 billion, but net earnings per share was 2 cents lower than expectations of 10 cents.

-Revenue from its core ride-share services grew in line with expectations at 33%, supported by a pickup in business-related travel including daily commutes to offices.

-Delivery revenue grew 6%, but missed expectations of at least 16% rise.

 (Reporting by Yuvraj Malik in Bengaluru; Editing by Arun Koyyur)